Resampling Techniques in GIS

 Raster Resampling: The Main Takeaway

 In GIS, nearest neighbor resampling does not change any of the values of the output cells from the input raster dataset.
-This makes nearest neighbor suitable for discrete data like land cover classification maps.
+This makes the nearest neighbor suitable for discrete data like land cover classification maps.
 While nearest neighbor resampling took the cell center from the input raster data set, majority resampling is based on the most common values found within the filter window.

 The bilinear interpolation technique works best for continuous data.
 This is because output cells are calculated based on the relative position of the four nearest values from the input grid.